elizdwulit/JSONSerializer/README.md

 This project provides a program JSONProject1.exe that allows a user to provide an input txt file and transform it into a JSON object.
 The user can add, modify, or remove from the JSON.
 The output of the txt file after an operation is performed will be saved to the user’s computer.

+This project also provides a program JSONProjectWPF4dot8.exe that builds off of JSONProject1 to allow a user to provide an input txt file and transform it into a JSON object.
+The user can still add, modify, remove, or find objects in the JSON.
+There is also an undo functionality.
+The output of the users commands can be saved to a file.

 ***************************
 To run without user input: in command line, use “RUN_ME.bat” found in the directory "EDwulitProject1\JSONProject1\bin\Release"
 **************************